openmeteo/pthelma/doc/dev/swb.rst

    .. attribute:: depletion_report

-      Summary list containing internal calculations of :meth:`root_zone_depletion`.
-At class initialization time is equal to an empty list.
+      A list with the intermediate calculations made by :meth:`root_zone_depletion`.
+Before the first time the method is called, it is an empty list.

    .. method:: root_zone_depletion(start_date, initial_soil_moisture, end_date)